ardentperf/glibc-unicode-sorting/README.md

 a very high number of changes across many versions of glibc going back more than 10 years.

-The test suite will generatea sorted list of all strings (around 25 million) on various systems.
-It will then use the unix "diff" utility to look for a minimal set of differences between the two sorted lists and create reports summarizing those differences.
+The test suite will generate a sorted list of all strings (around 25 million) on various systems.
+It will then use the unix "diff" utility to look for a minimal set of differences between the sorted lists and create reports summarizing those differences.

 Each pattern is numbered, and the pattern numbers are referenced in the